winkj/arduino-sht/README.md

 ## Installation

 Download arduino-sht either via git or from the releases page and place it in the Arduino/libraries directory.
 After restarting the Arduino IDE, you will get menu items under libraries and examples.

 ## Integrating it into your sketch (Example for SHTC1)

-Assuming you installed the library as described above, the following steps are necessary:
+Assuming you installed the library as described above, the following steps are
+necessary:

 1. Import the Wire library like this: From the menu bar, select Sketch > Import Library > Wire
 1. Import the arduino-sht library like this: From the menu bar, select Sketch > Import Library > arduino-sht
 1. Create an instance of the `SHTC1` class
 2. In `setup()`, make sure to init the Wire library with `Wire.init()`
 3. If you want to use the serial console, remember to initialize the Serial library with `Serial.begin(9600)`
-1. Call `shtc1.readSample()` in the `loop()` function, which reads a temperature & humidity sample from the sensor
+1. Call `shtc1.readSample()` in the `loop()` function, which reads a temperature and humidity sample from the sensor
-2. Use `shtc1.getHumidity()` and `shtc1.getTemperature()` to get the values form the last sample
+2. Use `shtc1.getHumidity()` and `shtc1.getTemperature()` to get the values from the last sample

 *Important:* `getHumidity()` and `getTemperature()` do *not* read a new sample from the sensor, but return the values read last.
 To read a new sample, make sure to call `readSample()`

 ### Sample code
 ```c++